rafaelsf80/ideas-gke-mean/README.md

 # Debugging
-1) No healthy upstream with egress gateway: destination port is not listening, destination miroservie is not properly installed.
+1) No healthy upstream with egress gateway: reason is that destination port is not listening, or destination microservice is not properly installed.

-After GKE cluster is created  on a GCP project, the following will deploy the **Express container** on Google Container Registry, and then on the cluster:

 2) Useful commands for debugging pods:
 ```
 kubectl logs -f details-v5-68dbd64dbb-mq94g -c details # pod logs
 kubectl exec -it angularpage-v5-5c6669c47b-mr9dg sh  # shell into a container
 ```

+3) Javascript console to debug Angular
 <!--
 3) Useful commands for debugging Istio:
 ```